JuliaManifolds/Manifolds.jl/docs/src/index.md

 ---
 ```

-# Manifolds

 ```@docs
 Manifolds.Manifolds
 ```

-The implemented manifolds are accompanied by their mathematical formulae.

 The manifolds are implemented using the interface for manifolds given in [`ManifoldsBase.jl`](@extref ManifoldsBase :doc:`index`).
 You can use that interface to implement your own software on manifolds, such that all manifolds